dougeby/IntuneDocs/intune-azure/enroll-devices/how-to-use-device-group-mapping.md

 ---
 # required metadata

-title: How to use device categories in Microsoft Intune | Intune Azure preview | Microsoft Docs
+title: How to use device categories in Intune | Intune Azure preview | Microsoft Docs
-description: "Intune Azure preview: Learn how to use device categories that users can choose when they enroll their devices."
+description: "Intune Azure preview: Learn how to use device categories that users can choose when they enroll their devices in Intune."
 keywords:
 author: robstackmsftms.author: robstack
 manager: angrobe